dotnet/csharpstandard/standard/classes.md

 #### 15.6.2.4 Output parameters

 A parameter declared with an `out` modifier is an output parameter.
-Similar to a reference parameter, an output parameter does not create a new storage location.
-Instead, an output parameter represents the same storage location as the variable given as the argument in the method invocation.
+An output parameter is a local reference variable (§ref-span-safety) that gets its initial referent from the corresponding argument supplied in the method invocation.

 When a formal parameter is an output parameter, the corresponding argument in a method invocation shall consist of the keyword `out` followed by a *variable_reference* ([§9.5](variables.md#95-variable-references)) of the same type as the formal parameter.
 A variable need not be definitely assigned before it can be passed as an output parameter, but following an invocation where a variable was passed as an output parameter, the variable is considered definitely assigned.